Differential exponential topological fields: Construction of models of the scheme

 \end{definition}

 By quantifying over coefficients, the axiom scheme $(\mathrm{DL})$ can be expressed in the language $\L_{-,\delta}$.

-\cor Let $\K$ be a topological $\L$-field satisfying $(\IFTA)_{E}$ and $(\LFF)_\E$ in the ordered case and $\IFTA_E^{an}$ in the valued case.
-Assume that $K$ is of cardinality $\aleph_{1}$ with a countable dense subfield.
+\cor Let $\K$ be a topological $\L$-field satisfying $(\IFTA)_{e}$ and $(\LFF)$ endowed with a $V$-topology which is definable with corresponding formula $\chi$.
+Assume that $K$ is of cardinality $\aleph_{1}$ and as a topological space, first-countable and separable.
 Then we can endow $\K$ with a derivation $\delta$ such that $\K_{\delta}$ is a model of the schemes $(\DL)_E\cup (\DL)$. \ecor \begin{proof} We modify the proof of proposition above by also considering the instances of the scheme $(\DL)$ and alternating between solving a formula from scheme $(\DL)_E$ to solving a formula from scheme $(\DL)$.
 We observe that if $t_1,\ldots,t_n$ are $\Ecl$-independent, then they are also algebraically independent by Corollary \ref{norel}. \end{proof}

 \cor Let $\K$ be an ordered real-closed exponential field.
 Assume that $K$ is of cardinality $\aleph_{1}$ with a countable dense subfield.
 Then we can endow $\K$ with a derivation $\delta$ such that $\K_{\delta}$ is a model of $\CODF$ together with the scheme $(\DL)_E$. \ecor